WeblateOrg/weblate/docs/faq.rst

 How do I provide feedback on a source string?
 ---------------------------------------------

-On context tabs below translation, you can use the :guilabel:`Source` tab to provide feedback on a source string, or discuss it with other translators.
+On context tabs below translation, you can use the :guilabel:`Comments` tab to provide feedback on a source string, or discuss it with other translators.

 How can I use existing translations while translating?